-Shan has been very proactive as the new Donations Coordinator and is a welcome member to the committee.
+Shan has been very proactive as the new Donations Coordinator and is a welcome committee member.
 Now that we are set up in our new location she is holding weekly sorting days (Wednesday 10:30-2:30) at the shed to keep donations sorted.
-This makes packing days far more efficient and allows us to keep our members informed about what we need.
+This makes packing days far more efficient and lets us inform our members about what we need.